20 Best Shipping Container Homes For Sale To Inspire You

 This container home has three levels, set up with five metal containers.
 As it has more space, there’s every amenity a modern house should have.
 The ground level has a garage, a laundry room, and a beautiful entrance.

-With immaculate lines and unconventional shape, this house moves away from how most container homes, let alone conventional homes are like.
-Rather than having more land, the designers scaled up vertically to provide more room.
+With immaculate lines and unconventional shapes, this house moves away from what most container homes, let alone conventional homes, are like.
+Rather than having more land, the designers scaled vertically to provide more room.

-This also has a lovely patio for whenever you want to enjoy the outdoors.
+This also has a lovely patio whenever you want to enjoy the outdoors.
 As for the interior, the flooring is all wood, and the furniture is contemporary.
-All in all, it’s a great use of containers to build a house that does not look like it’s made of metal boxes.
+Overall, it’s a great use of containers to build a house that does not look like it’s made of metal boxes.

 20. PV14 House, Texas, Michael Gooden

-The PV14 House in Dallas, Texas, shows that you can even go big with the containers.
-This massive house uses 14 containers, expanding to an area of 3,700 sq. ft.
+The PV14 House in Dallas, Texas, shows you can even go big with the containers.
+This massive house uses 14 containers, expanding to 3,700 sq. ft.
 The position of the house allows it to take in the Texas sun and the surrounding town views.

 The house has three bedrooms, covered balconies, and a massive roof deck.
-Even though it looks quite extravagant and is way larger than a typical container home, it cost under $500,000.
+Even though it looks pretty extravagant and is way more significant than a typical container home, it costs under $500,000.

-This particular house is located on a higher altitude than most of the city of Dallas.
-It’s just above the White Rock Lake, so the goal for designers was to utilize these beautiful views of the lake too.
+This house is located at a higher altitude than most of the city of Dallas.
+It’s just above White Rock Lake, so designers aimed to utilize these beautiful lake views, too.
 This height also allows it to be away from the noise and crowds.

 Container Homes Taking Over the World

-It’s amazing how each of the 20 best shipping container homes has something unique to it.
-If there’s anything you can absorb from these houses is that shipping containers are pretty diverse.
+It’s incredible how each of the 20 best shipping container homes has something unique.
+If there’s anything you can absorb from these houses, shipping containers are pretty diverse.
 You can do so much with them with little money and with piles of it as well.